Sign in

 Question

-Greg Palm asked for quantification of the near-term hurricane impacts on recent and upcoming quarters, the timeline to recover lost volume, and the drivers behind the strong gross margin performance, including the sustainability of this higher rate.
+Greg Palm asked for quantification of the near-term hurricane impacts on volume and revenue, the expected timeline to catch up on demand, and details on the strong gross margin performance, including the end of purchase accounting headwinds and other contributing factors.

 Answer